vshypko/stat133-hws-fall17/post01/post01-vitali-shypko.md

 #### Slice

-Sometimes, we don't need all the rows from the table resulting after we ran a query on it.
+Sometimes, we don't need all the rows from the table resulting after we ran a filtering query on it.
 For that purpose, there is a `slice()` function in dplyr.
-As you probably have guessed, there is a way to make SQL have this functionality as well.
-Let's only take a look at the first 3 rows of the previous query:
+As you probably have guessed, there is a way to run a SQL query to achieve the same results.
+Let's take a look only at the first 3 rows of the previous query:

 ``` r
 # dplyr code